Brexit in popular culture: Brexit in video games

 In the football management simulation Football Manager 2017 and its successor Football Manager 2018, Brexit is an event within the game.
 There are multiple possible outcomes decided by chance reflecting both a soft Brexit and a hard Brexit.
 Consequences of a hard Brexit are, among others, EU football players needing a working visa to play in English teams.
+Plague Inc: Evolved also includes Brexit as an in-game event with scenarios including a 'soft', 'hard' or 'brutal' Brexit as well as the potential for Britain to remain in the EU.

 Not Tonight is a role-playing game set in an alternate timeline shortly after Brexit.
 The player takes the role of a European-born immigrant who must survive under a far-right British government to avoid deportation.

 Watch Dogs: Legion is an action adventure game set in a post-Brexit dystopian London, with Britain having become a surveillance state under Albion.

 Pokémon Sword & Shield is set in a region inspired by the United Kingdom.
 When it was announced that a number of Pokémon introduced in previous games would be unobtainable in this entry, fans began protesting the decision and referred to it as "Dexit".